Last updated on May 21, 2026

 Korvold, Fae-Cursed King | Illustration by Wisnu Tan

-Lots of MTG decks have a very heavy sacrifice component.
-That’s right, you’re actually sacrificing your own permanents for value.
+Lots of MTG decks have a very heavy sacrifice component, usually involving sacrificing your own permanents for value.
 These archetypes are usually called aristocrats, paying homage to Falkenrath Aristocrat and other similar cards.

 Aristocrat decks have cards that let you sacrifice creatures or permanents and cards that do something good for you (or bad for your opponents) when you sacrifice permanents.
 You’ll actually want a mix of cards that allow you to sacrifice, cards that want to be sacrificed, and sacrifice payoffs.
-So let’s check out the best sacrifice payoffs!
+So let’s check out that last category!

 What Are Sacrifice Payoffs in MTG?